 Not all layout types are actually treated differently, they also help to indicate what each document is intended for in your project.
 The Book layout is a generic novel document layout that is formatted identically to Chapter and Scene layout documents, but may help to indicate what each document does in your project.

 You can for instance lay out your project using Book documents for each act, and then later split those into chapter or scene documents by using the Split Document tool.
 Scenes can also be contained within Chapter type documents, but you lose the drag and drop feature that comes with having them in separate documents if you organise them this way.

 Some layouts do have implications on how the project is exported.
 Documents with layout Title Page and Partition have all headings and text centred, while the Unnumbered layout disables the automatic chapter numbering feature for everything contained within it.
 The latter is convenient for Prologue and Epilogue type chapters.

 The above layout formats are only usable in the Novel root folder.
 Documents that are not a part of the novel itself should have the Note layout.
 These documents are not getting any special formatting, and it is possible to collectively filter them out during export.
 Notes can be used anywhere in the project, also in the Novel root folder.

 Below is an overview of all available layout formats.

 - Title Page

 - The title page layout.
 The title should be formatted as a heading level one.
-All text is automatically centred on exports.
+All text is centred on export.